ThisJustin-code/stylegan2-ada-pytorch/README.md

 ## Current additions to this repository

 * **image_gen_custom.py**: My attempt at a custom script that poorly mimics the functionality of `generate.py`
 * **video_gen_custom.py**: This custom script that allows you to generate video of the transition of the latent vector between multiple seeds.
+Requires `ffmpeg`.

 If anyone is actually interested in using either of these scripts, then it is assumed you have installed the necessary components according to the `README.md` from the original [StyleGAN2-ADA - Official PyTorch implementation](https://github.com/NVlabs/stylegan2-ada-pytorch) (also see below).
 If using Anaconda then a few `conda` or `pip` installs may be necessary for libraries not included with the installation and configuration of stylegan2-ada-pytorch (I recommend just running the custom scripts and using the error output as reference for what to install, slow but it works).